 This solar panel kit comes with two 48V 50Ah LiFePo4 batteries.
 With such high capacity, this product is suited for extended outdoor use; you can power your appliances long after the sun sets.

 This solar panel kit features an inverter with a continuous power rating of 5000W.
-The other solar power systems in this review use inverters with lower power ratings.
+This review’s other solar power systems use inverters with lower power ratings.

-This solar panel system has an aluminum frame, which resists rust, and it features multiple circuit protection features.
+This solar panel system has an aluminum frame that resists rust and features multiple circuit protection features.

-This product is a quality solar panel kit all-around.
-But if you are looking for a portable solar panel kit, this may not cut it.
+This product is a quality solar panel kit all around.
+But this may not cut it if you want a portable solar panel kit.
 The 12 solar panels come with strips of portability.

 Pros